The country songs of

 She then flirted with rock music on

-Revolution (2009), whose Only Prettier is at least
+Revolution (2009), whose Only Prettier is entertaining.

 Her fame further increase when she married country star Blake Shelton,